-If you're retrofitting a Crisscross Retro to an existing leg vise first study the drawings to make sure you have enough space, and your screw's position is compatible.
-If your chop isn't thick enough, or long enough (Our Glide vises with roller brackets will require a new, longer chop) make a new one, or laminate material onto the inside face to house the Crisscross.
-If you have a mortise for your parallel guide, you may want to patch that just for looks.
-If you're retrofitting a Glide, remove the roller brackets and patch the screw holes if you wish.
+If you're retrofitting a Crisscross Retro to an existing leg vise, first study the drawings to make sure you have enough space, and your screw's position is compatible.
+If your chop isn't thick enough, or long enough, make a new one or laminate material onto the inside face to house the Crisscross mortise.
+If your existing chop has a mortise for a parallel guide, you may want to patch that just for looks.
+You may want to patch the hole in the leg as well, but chances are it will fall under the bearing plate.
+You probably don't need to patch it for strength.
+If the mounting hole in the plate lands on the void, you can install it upside down.

-Next, you'll need to vertically center the vise's screw (and more importantly, the chop its attached to) in its nut.
-Its easier to simply find this location by shifting the chop up and down than reloacting the nut.
-Once the Crisscross is installed, the vise screw needs to be travelling parallel to the action of the Crisscross.
+Normally when installing a Crisscross, the vise hardware itself is installed last.
+It's easier to get the hardware aligned with the Crisscross travel than vise versa.
+But since you're retrofitting a Crisscross, you'll need to find the vertical center of your existing chop, screw and nut, then layout the location of the Crisscross based on this location.
+Once the Crisscross is installed, the vise screw needs to be travelling parallel to the movement of the Crisscross.
 If your screw is off a few degrees (tilted up or down in its nut) your vise may at worst bind, or at least not work smoothly.
-The Crisscross completely supports the weight of the vise and chop, so the screw should turn freely in its nut, and travel in a straight line, parallel to the in-out travel of the Crisscross.
-If you're installing a new vise, install the Crisscross first, to establish the movement of the chop, then install the vise screw.
+The Crisscross completely supports the weight of the vise and chop, so to take advantage of this smooth movement, you also want the screw to turn freely in its nut, and travel in a straight line, parallel to the in-out travel of the Crisscross.
+Again, if you're installing a new vise, install the Crisscross first, to establish the movement of the chop, then install the vise screw.
+If a new chop is required for your retrofit, you could treat your install as new, and skip ahead to section 2.
+Make sure you layout the hole in the new chop for the screw based on the location of the existing hole and nut in your bench leg.